When you take out a loan, you and the lender will have agreed how long you have to repay the full amount. This is usually between 1 and 7 years.

 Apply for a larger loan to pay off your current loan and give you the extra money you need

-The lender will need to check your your credit record to be sure you can repay the loan.
+The lender will need to check your credit record to be sure you can repay the loan.

 Remember, lots of checks on your credit file makes you look desperate for credit and like an unreliable investment.